 - The Leader: Doc, the one who gives out orders.

-- The Dragon: Eyeball, who's possibly the smartest and most dangerous of the Rubies.
+- The Dragon: Eyeball, who's probably the smartest and most dangerous of the Rubies.

 - The Evil Genius: Navy, who proves to be an excellent manipulator.